RimuEirnarn/FanBook/README.md

 # Fan Book

-RimuEirnarn's implementation of Fan Book
+RimuEirnarn's implementation of Fan Book (this is part of LearningX assignments)